Pests and Weeds

 Pest species degrade natural ecosystems, impact on agricultural productivity, threaten biodiversity, can impact on human health and interfere with recreational and cultural uses and values of an area.
 To manage pest species throughout the Gladstone region, Gladstone Regional Council has developed the Gladstone Regional Council Biosecurity Plan 2016-19 (the Plan).
 The Plan identifies a number of broad actions and goals that Council will work towards in managing invasive plants and animals.

 One broad action is the implementation of a number of assistance programs and schemes to assist stakeholders in managing the impacts that pest species pose within the Gladstone region.
-To find out more on these programs, please navigate through the links below and learn more about how you can become involved in Gladstone Regional Council's pest management programs, or alternatively, you can contact Council's Regulatory Services Division directly on (07) 4970 0700.
+To find out more on these programs, please navigate through the links below and learn more about how you can become involved in Gladstone Regional Council's pest management programs, or alternatively, you can contact Council on (07) 4970 0700.

 Click on the button below to report an Invasive Pest Weed or Animal to Gladstone Regional Council.